RyanGaudion/COM528-Assignment1/documentation/designDoc.md

 | ToDo        | ToDo        | ToDo        |

 ### Testing
 Every developer is responsible for writing tests for the code they implement.
-For example, the developer who writes a Model class should write the unit tests required to test every Get and Set method as well as any business logic methods the class implements.
+For example, the developer who writes a Model class should write the unit tests required to test every Get and Set method inside of that class; as well as any business logic methods the class implements.
 By making sure that all classes have Unit tests we can ensure our code has a great code coverage.
-This is especially important and useful when implementing Continious Integration as it allows us to identify breaking changes before they are even pulled into our development branch.
+This is especially important and useful when implementing Continous Integration as it allows us to identify breaking changes before they are even pulled into our development branch.

 There are however additional testing Tasks that need to be complete outside of the iniital Unit tests per class which you can see below:
 | Task        | Description | Assigned To |